Mind the Prompt: A Novel Benchmark for Prompt-based Class-Agnostic Counting: Derivation of Counting Precision and Recall

 \section{Derivation of Counting Precision and Recall}

-In this section, we better detail the derivation of Eqs.
-4 and 5 within the paper, \ie, the formulas for computing \textit{counting precision} and \textit{counting recall} starting from the inferred quantities $c^\text{pos}$ and $c^\text{neg}$ concerning the mosaic test.
-For ease of notation, here we omit the indexes $i,j$ from all the involved quantities, given that we focus on a single mosaic.
+In this section, we provide a more detailed explanation of the derivation of Eqs.
+4 and 5 from the paper, specifically the formulas for calculating \textit{counting precision} and \textit{counting recall} based on the inferred quantities $c^\text{pos}$ and $c^\text{neg}$ in the context of the mosaic test.
+To simplify the notation, we omit the indices $i,j$ from all the involved quantities, as our focus is on a single mosaic.

 As stated in the paper, we deal with counting rather than detection.
 Therefore, we do not know the exact nature of each inferred instance, \ie, we cannot assign a correct/incorrect label to each different detected object.
-We can anyway directly estimate the total amount of true positives (TPs), false positives (FPs) and false negatives (FNs) by employing the counting model outputs.
-We perform the following assumption:
+However, we can still estimate the total number of true positives (TPs), false positives (FPs), and false negatives (FNs) directly from the outputs of the counting model.
+We make the following assumptions: